 As with any new technology, user adoption is an essential part of the transformation journey.
 Digital transformation, if not carefully managed, will eventually fail to give its intended benefits.
 So, how do customers drive user adoption of their SAP solutions across different parts of their organisation?
 That is the question we will attempt to address in part in todays’ blog…

 Here are five ways to increase user adoption.
-As with any other recommendation, I don’t claim these to be silver bullets but rather levers that you can use to see what works best for you.
+As with any other recommendation, I don’t claim these to be silver bullets.
+Rather, these are levers that you can use to see what works best for you.

-- Identify & Engage Key Users Early: Identifying key users is vital to the success of your transformation initiatives.
-Key users are intimately familiar with their departmental processes and SOPs, they also understand where processes can be tweaked, or enhanced to improve the uptake of the user adoption.
+Identifying key users is vital to the success of your transformation initiatives.
+Key users are intimately familiar with their departmental processes and SOPs.
+They also understand where you can tweak processes, or enhanc to improve the uptake of the user adoption.
 Identifying these key users and involving them in the design and testing phases will be invaluable.
 The natural question then is, at what point of the project should you identify these key users?
 I recommend this activity start during the planning phase when conducting resource management activities for internal/external resources.
 That way, these key individuals will become custodians and ambassadors of the design and will drive implementation success throughout the project.

 - Assist the organization in user adoption of implemented solution